Sallu-Fullstack/Flask_Project.github.io/README.md

-# Flask_Project.github.io
-Student Database Management System Project Created with Python And Flask
+# Student Database Management System
+A DBMS Project created with Python and SQL in Flask Framework.
+Imported Libraries (flask and pymysql)